 Institutional accreditation addresses the overall quality of the organization without making judgments about specific programs.
 It assures that medical or pharmacy education takes place in a sufficiently rich environment to foster broad academic purposes.
 Program accreditation is carried out by program-accrediting bodies that apply specific standards for curriculum and course content.

-The accreditation of the University is granted by The Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
+The accreditation of the University is granted by The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC/NCA).
 Its publication, Accreditation of Higher Education Institutions: An Overview, provides general information about the accreditation of higher learning organizations by The Higher Learning Commission.

 Accreditation of the College of Medicine